bwhitmire55/samp-account/README.md

 ## Improvements / Updates

 In the future, I may extend this to optionally include predefined commands or dialogs for the user accounts.
+Based on reception, I may also have an option to save to a MySQL database via plugin, or files for very simple accounts.

 ## Testing